klunkean/pyfurc/doc/source/usage/tutorial.rst

 |

- .. exercise:: Before you continue...
+ .. note:: Before you continue...

     What is the only degree of freedom in our example system?